bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bigourdan.md

 * After the First World War, Bigourdan remained director keeping in close touch with Benjamin Baillaud and General Ferrié, other figureheads in the time-keeping spheres of interest.
 * Bigourdan was recognised for his work and achievements in the form of titles and awards.
 * From its commencement in 1919, Bigourdan served as director of the Bureau International de l'Heure.
-* Bigourdan was responsible for ensuring that various works were published, for example, that of A G Pingré's Annales célestes du dix-septiéme siècle Ⓣ(Celestial records of the 17th century).
 * The manuscript was lost, before being found by Bigourdan at the Paris Observatory under an incorrect title.
 * Bigourdan has been credited with a method for adjusting equatorial mount telescopes.
 * Bigourdan's Method allows the setting up of a telescope mount when one cannot locate the celestial pole and does not know the latitude of the place.
-* Up until 1913, the whole Bigourdan family came to Sistels on vacation, even including Mouchez cousins.
 * They got bored on this old farm, in the countryside; Guillaume Bigourdan, however, came alone every summer to spend a few weeks.

 Born 6 April 1851, Sistels, Tarn-et-Garonne, France.
 Died 28 February 1932, Paris, France.